finsberg/ldrb/_sources/demo_patient_lv.md

     xdmf.write(fiber)

-Use this function to save fibrer with angles as scalars
+Use this function to save fiber with angles as scalars

 ```python
 ldrb.fiber_to_xdmf(fiber, "patient_fiber")